- understand and apply a range of approaches to the design of online and offline courses;

 Block 2: Designing for Online Learning (Weeks 3-8)

 Block 2 of the course dives into the specifics of designing for different online educational contexts.
 In the first two weeks, we'll look at theories of learning, exploring our own and others’ assumptions around course design and why these matter.
 We'll then move on to explore specific challenges that come with designing for online learning, including time, pacing, structure, multimodality, platforms, modes and accessibility.
 In the last two weeks of the block, we'll explore some current design challenges.
-You'll choose and analyse a case study related to one of these challenges as your first assignment, due at the end of week 8.
+You'll choose and analyse an existing course design as your first assignment, due at the end of week 8.

 Block 3: Beyond Design (Weeks 9-10)